 Outward Bound courses are designed to expand and stretch your limits so that every expedition is a true accomplishment and a memorable journey.

-Big Bend State and National Park, Texas
+Big Bend State and National Parks, Texas

-Along the US-Mexico border in southwestern Texas, a powerful river and a mountainous desert unite in Texas’ Big Bend National Park.
+Along the U.S.-Mexico border in southwestern Texas, a powerful river and a mountainous desert unite in Texas’ Big Bend park system.
 The Texas course area is one of the most remote and geologically interesting in the country.
 The Rio Grande River carves a huge, sweeping bend where Big Bend National Park earns its name.
-This 750,000-square mile wilderness is the eighth largest national park in the lower 48 states and a desert backpacking and rock climbing paradise.
+This 750,000-square mile wilderness is the eighth largest national park in the lower 48 states and a desert backpacking, canoeing and rock climbing paradise.
 In this region, delicate desert flowers exist alongside fossilized trees millions of years old.
 Mountain passes give way to steep-walled canyons and cliffs.
 The land itself is awe-inspiring, with canyons towering 300 to 1,200 feet over the right.
 It is one of the last true desert regions in North America.
 Much of this rugged land has remained unchanged for centuries.
 Hundreds of species of birds and a healthy diversity of other animal and plant communities thrive within the splendid isolation of ancient limestone canyons, juniper and mesquite-covered mesas and coal-black night skies.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.